izaacdb/next-auth-test-case/README.md

 thread 'main' panicked at 'Could not open datamodel file ".../test-case/frontend/.next/server/pages/api/auth/schema.prisma"', query-engine/query-engine/src/opt.rs:196:53
 ````

-If you copy the prisma.schema to that location it works.
+If you copy the schema.prisma to that location it works.